tc39/notes/meetings/2022-11/nov-29.md

 MF: I can get you the section number.
 I don't remember the number.
 I think it is 19.
 That has restrictions on extensions.
 What exemption are you referring to?

 MM: The idea that hosts can add properties to promote to the intrinsic objects defined by 262?
 I mean, do you have any text from expected? the first time?
-I thought it was quoted in Richard's presentation.
+I thought it was quoted in RGN's presentation.

 RGN: I excerpted from the conformance section of 262, which off the top of my head I don’t think includes extension restrictions.